 Pharmaceutical and Medical Devices

-The lack of coordination between DPIIT and the Central Drugs Standard Control Organization through either patent linkages or an effective notification system invites abusive infringing activities, which compromises the ability of innovative industries to effectively commercialize and enforce their IPR in India.
-Liberal price controls, coupled with the potential abusive use of procedures such as pre-grant and post-grant opposition proceedings, further complicate an effective IPR regime for the pharmaceutical and medical device industries.
+The lack of coordination between DPIIT and the Central Drugs Standard Control Organization (CDSCO) through either patent linkages or an effective notification system invites abusive infringing activities, which compromises the ability of innovative industries to effectively commercialize and enforce their IPR in India.
+Discriminatory and non-transparent price controls, coupled with the potential misuse of procedures such as pre-grant and post-grant opposition proceedings, further complicate an effective IPR regime for the pharmaceutical and medical device industries.

 In April 2017, the Ministry of Health and Family Welfare removed the requirement for companies to inform whether a new drug is under patent at the time of filing for a manufacturing license.
 This is viewed as a regressive step and goes against India’s National IPR Policy, which calls for better central and state coordination on IP issues.
 India still lacks a system for notifying interested parties of marketing approvals for follow-on pharmaceuticals, which would allow for the early resolution of potential patent disputes.

-The threat of price controls for patented pharmaceuticals continues to concern rightsholders.
-The National Pharmaceutical Pricing Authority previously made efforts to invoke emergency provisions to issue price control orders to fix prices for a number of non-scheduled drugs, including patented drugs.
-The 2015 National List of Essential Medicines included several patented drugs.
-The List is currently under revision again, and the threat of patented drugs being added to the list remains a significant concern.
+The threat of price controls for patented pharmaceuticals continues to concern the rightsholders.
+The National Pharmaceutical Pricing Authority (NPPA) previously made efforts to invoke emergency provisions to issue price control orders to fix prices for several non-scheduled drugs, including patented drugs.
+In September 2022, the GOI adopted the 2022 National List of Essential Medicines (NLEM) including certain patented medicines with immediate effect.
+Drugs (Prices Control) Amendment Order, 2022 is currently in force and includes the 2022 NLEM ensuring essential medicine price ceilings.
 There are also strong concerns over the unpredictable and opaque application and implementation of the Trade Margin Rationalization formula for price monitoring of the non-scheduled market, including for patented drugs.
 In January 2019, the Department of Pharmaceuticals amended its 2013 Drugs (Prices Control) Order to exempt manufacturers producing a new drug patented in India from price controls for five years from commencement of their commercial marketing of the drug in India.
-While this is viewed as a positive development, serious concerns remain over its implementation or potential dilution.
-Industry continues to seek clarity from Department of Pharmaceuticals on how the amendment is to be implemented.
+While this is viewed as a positive development, serious concerns remain over its non-implementation or potential dilution for the importers of patented medicines.

 In the pharmaceutical sector, the absence of clear guidance in implementing Section 3(d) of the Indian Patents Act has restricted patent-eligible subject matter in a way that fails to incentivize innovation by hindering the development of improvements to benefit Indian patients.